Connect with us to invite Phileena to speak or teach at your event.

 Named “Outstanding Alumni” by Asbury University and one of Outreach magazine’s “30 Emerging Influencers Reshaping Leadership,” Phileena believes that contemplative spirituality is crucial to authentic, creative, liberating social change.
 She holds a Masters of Christian Spirituality from Creighton University’s department of theology and is a certified spiritual director in the Ignatian contemplative evocative method.

-Phileena is a member of the Red Letter Christians, is featured on Q Ideas, The Work of the People and Darkwood Brew and known for her provocative theological narrative, Pilgrimage of a Soul (IVP 2010).
+Phileena is a member of the board of directors for the Center for Action and Contemplation, is featured on Q Ideas and The Work of the People, and known for her provocative theological narrative, Pilgrimage of a Soul (IVP 2010) and Mindful Silence (IVP 2018).
 Click here to listen to various reflections, interviews and speaking engagements.